nir/jupylet/docs/programmers_reference_guide/graphics.rst

     else:
         circle.opacity = 0.0

-The ``ship.collisions_with(alien)`` function call checks if the ship sprite collides with the alien sprite and returns a list with contact points.
+The :func:`~jupylet.sprite.Sprite.collisions_with` function call checks if the ship sprite collides with the alien sprite and returns a list with contact points.
 If all we care about is whether they collide or not we can simply test if the length of the returned list is greater than 0 (think about it).

 If the spaceship and the alien do not collide, we hide the yellow circle by setting its opacity to 0.0 making it fully transparent.